Best quote ever from a girl riding shotgun: " Do you have some special kind of windshield?"

 -----------------------------

 The product and trade names used here are for reference only.
 I have no affiliation with any of the above listed companies, other than having tried their products, and presenting my highly opinionated results here.
-The results presented here are strictly from my own experience, and can be believed (or not, and laughed at and ridiculed!) at your discretion.
-Your results may vary, but I stand by what is written here as my experience.
-As always, if you can supply additional objective information or experience, I’d be interested in hearing it, and consider working it into the above notes...along with likely the odd metaphor and maybe wise-a** comment.
+The results presented here are strictly from my own experience, and can be believed (or not, and laughed at and ridiculed!), or worshipped at your discretion.
+Your results may vary, but I stand by what is written here as my experience, and if that changes, or I can add further info, I will!
+As always, if the reader can supply additional objective information or experience, I’d be interested in hearing it, and consider working it into the above notes...along with likely the odd metaphor and maybe wise-a** comment.

 You are welcome to use the information here in good health, and for your own noncommercial purposes, but if you reprint or otherwise republish this article, you must give credit to the author or link back to the SwEm site as the source.
 If you don’t, you’re just a lazy, scum sucking plagiarist...go put together your own damn article!